-Arguably, what makes the C&O Canal National Historical Park one of the most unique parks in the over 430 NPS system is its structure.
-The C&O Canal is a linear park, traveling across four Maryland counties for over 184.5 miles.
+Arguably, what makes the C&O Canal National Historical Park one of the most unique places in the National Park System is its geography.
+The C&O Canal is a linear park, and the towpath’s consistent width and smooth grade travels across four Maryland counties and the District of Columbia for 184.5 miles.
 The towpath is vital to the park’s identity, serving as the backbone for the recreational, cultural, and natural resources that all visitors come out to enjoy.

 The towpath is continuous, meaning there are no breaks in the entire trail – at least, right now.